AhmedaCheick/JavascriptRecap/README.md

 If you haven't noticed, we called the function `secondPart()` before we've even declared it.
 This is because function declarations are not part of the top-to-bottom execution you're used to.
 Those functions get moved to the top of **their scope** and can be used anywhere within tha scope.

 ### Arrow Function
-The arrow `=>` comes after the list of the parameters then followed by the function's body.
-You can remember it this way "This list of params will produce the following".
+The arrow `=>` comes after the parameters then followed by the function's body.
+You can remember it this way "This list of params => will produce the following".

 ```javascript
 const addNumbers = (n1, n2) => {